eficode-academy/oidc-oauth2-katas/session-storage.md

 ```

 <details>
-<summary>:bulb: What could be the problem (hint: The client is using the 'authorization code flow')?</summary>
+<summary>:question: What could be the problem (hint: The client is using the 'authorization code flow')?</summary>
 The authorization code flow provides a `state` and `nonce` parameter
 to the authorization process and validates that these are present in
 the identity provider callback.
 These parameters are stored in the